 Lawrence University affords unique opportunities for Residence Life professionals to expand their knowledge of Student Affairs operations.
 As a critical component of our campus life program, Residence Hall Directors manage all aspects of a co-educational residence hall(s), ranging from 180-250 students.
-Residence Hall Directors report to the Associate Dean for Campus Life.
+Residence Hall Directors report to the Associate Dean of Students for Residential Education and Housing.

 Our Mission Statement